-BIOL 102 General Biology (3 semester hours)
+BIOL 102 - General Biology

-Prerequisites: None Corequisites: BIOL 103
+(3 semester hours) Prerequisites: None Corequisite: BIOL 103

-Description: This course introduces the student to the major themes of biology, including properties of living organisms, comparison of eucaryotes vs. procaryotes, patterns of inheritance, the central dogma, mitosis and meiosis, the diversity of life in both plants and animals, classification of organisms, evolution, metabolism, photosynthesis, cell structures, basic structure of the body, infectious disease, the Hardy-Weinberg principle, biodiversity, ecosystems, and the biosphere.
+Description: This course introduces the student to the major themes of biology, including properties of living organisms, comparison of eucaryotes vs. prokaryotes, patterns of inheritance, the central dogma, mitosis and meiosis, the diversity of life in both plants and animals, classification of organisms, evolution, metabolism, photosynthesis, cell structures, basic structure of the body, infectious disease, the Hardy-Weinberg principle, biodiversity, ecosystems, and the biosphere.
 A broad understanding of biology and living organisms in the biosphere is developed through hands-on, multimodal engaged learning opportunities in both the classroom and the companion laboratory component.
-Offered Spring and Summer Semesters, annually.
+Three hours of lecture, three hours of laboratory per week.
+Offered Fall and Spring Semester, annually.

-BIOL 103 General Biology Laboratory (1 semester hour)
+BIOL 103 - General Biology Laboratory

-Prerequisites: None Corequisites: BIOL 102
+(1 semester hour) Prerequisites: None Corequisite: BIOL 102

 Description: Companion laboratory component that demonstrates the major themes of biology presented in BIOL 102.
-Offered Spring and Summer Semesters, annually.